Vanderscycle/3D-Printer-Exchange/README.md

 There are a variety of tools available to simulate a kubernetes cluster.
 In this case we rely on `kind` because it allows us to simulate a multi-node cluster.
 When used with `ctlptl`

+## Cloud deployment

+Currently using Argocd to pull the repo and run the kubernetes manifest files.

 ### Kind

 To create the cluster run `ctlptl apply -f ./devops/localhost/kind.yaml`